moondance-labs/tanssi-docs/.snippets/text/builders/manage/dapp/cross-chain-config-panel.md

 The Tanssi dApp makes it easy for the appchain governor to manage cross-chain communication configurations.
-It allows requesting new channels, accepting incoming channel opening requests, closing existing channels, managing foreign assets, and more.
+It allows requesting new channels, accepting incoming channel opening requests, closing existing channels, managing external assets, and more.
 To access the cross-chain management panel, head to the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}, and then:

 1. Click on the **Manage** button
 2. Click on the **XCM** button.